-In the heat pump enclosure, terminals marked "SA", "N" and "GND" provide 240V to control the auxiliary heater and/or auxiliary pump or multiple boost elements or allow one boost heater to be controlled by multiple heat pumps depending on the system design.
+In the heat pump enclosure, terminals marked "SA", "N" and "GND" provide 230V to control the auxiliary heater and/or auxiliary pump or multiple boost elements depending on the system design.
 Maximum current is 1A.
 Refer to Application Guide for further information to connect auxiliary boost heater.